 In non-pandemic times, a visit to Wat Rong Khun is better done in the early morning or the late evening.
 It is immensely popular with tourists.

-A small shopping area sells Thai snacks and there is a coffee shop for you to sit down and contemplate about what you have just experienced here.
+A small shopping area sells Thai snacks, and there is a coffee shop for you to sit down and contemplate what you have just experienced here.

 The location of Wat Rong Khun is here.

 Make sure that you enjoy the light show at the new Clock Tower in Chiang Rai at night.
 This tower is also the work of Khun Chalermchai.

 For more contemporary temples, don’t forget to visit Wat Ban Den in Mae Taeng outside Chiang Mai.